 As its name suggests, a long reach excavator features a lengthier arm and boom sections.
 The design allows for better operation in hard-to-reach locations.
 The excavator’s extendable arm can reach over 100 feet horizontally.

-These excavators are best used for demolition projects like structural crumpling and breaking down walls and applications that are over a body of water.
-Different attachments can be affixed to the arm to perform additional jobs such as shearing, crushing, and cutting.
+These excavators are best used for demolition projects like structural crumbling and breaking down walls over bodies of water.
+Different attachments can be affixed to the arm to perform additional jobs such as shearing, crushing and cutting.

 Excavator Attachments and Parts

-An excavator’s design allows the construction equipment to be used for many versatile purposes.
-Hydraulic cylinders, booms, arms, and attachments provide digging and holding functionalities, while a house-like cab provides the driver with controls to direct the excavator.
-A rotating platform and wheels provide the necessary mobility to lift and remove debris from the work site.
+An excavator’s design allows it to serve many versatile purposes.
+Hydraulic cylinders, booms, arms and attachments provide digging and holding functionalities, while a house-like cab provides the driver with controls to direct the excavator.
+A rotating platform and wheels provide the necessary mobility to lift and remove debris from the worksite.

 Excavators use a variety of hydraulic attachments that serve different purposes.
-In addition to a bucket, other common attachments include an auger, breaker, grapple, auger, lamp, and quick coupler.
+In addition to a bucket, other common attachments include an auger, breaker, clamp and quick coupler.

 Buckets are the most common attachments seen on excavators.
 These steel attachments have teeth-like edges that can provide digging and scooping capabilities.
-Buckets come in different varieties.
-The most common are ditching buckets — which is designed for grading stones — and trenching buckets, which are used to dig trenches.
+Buckets come in different varieties, the most common being ditching buckets designed for grading stones and trenching buckets used to dig trenches.

 Attaching an auger allows you to bore into the ground.
-Powered by hydraulic circuits, these helical attachment have the ability to reach over objects and drill deep holes.
+Powered by hydraulic circuits, these helical attachments can reach over objects and drill deep holes.
 Augers come in different specifications and sizes for various digging conditions and terrains — they range from 4 inches to 50 inches in length and can dig up to 32 feet.

 Breakers are similar to jackhammers but are much larger in size.
-With the ability to provide up to 1000 pounds of impact energy, these attachments are used to break into tougher surfaces like stone and concrete.
+With the ability to provide up to 1,000 pounds of impact energy, these attachments can break into tougher surfaces like stone and concrete.

-Clamps allow excavator operators to pick up large materials such as tree stumps and concrete that are too oversized for a bucket.
+Clamps allow excavator operators to pick up large materials that are too oversized for a bucket, such as tree stumps and concrete.
 The attachments can be used with buckets or as pieces in a grapple.
 Clamps are easy to attach and detach from excavators.

 Couplers allow you to quickly switch between tools and attachments without a crew.
-This is handy when you are moving between different tasks and processes on a job site.
+Their versatility is handy when moving between different tasks and processes on a job site.

 Excavators are generally large equipment weighing up to 200,000 pounds.
 Their bucket and boom design allow them to rotate a full 360 degrees.

 A backhoe, on the other hand, is generally much smaller and shares more similarities in appearance with a tractor.
-The design means a backhoe can only rotate 200 degrees side to side.
-Its front and back buckets design can excavate materials, load waste, and drag debris toward the vehicle.
-Renting a backhoe is best for light or medium duty jobs with versatile applications.
+The design means a backhoe can only rotate 200 degrees from side to side.
+Its front and back buckets can excavate materials, load waste and drag debris toward the vehicle.
+Renting a backhoe is best for light or medium-duty jobs with versatile applications.

 While there are many different types of excavators, their core functionalities are similar.
 The lifting and digging abilities make them a staple on just about any construction site.
-Their high cost makes renting them the most cost-effective way for the majority of companies.
+Their high cost makes renting the most cost-effective option for most companies.